 Have you been wondering whether decaf coffee is a diuretic?
 This article will give you convincing reasons to believe that it might not be a diuretic as you thought.
-Most people think that decaf coffee is a diuretic.
-Still, the truth is that decaf coffee does not cause dehydration or fluid loss since it has minute caffeine content.
+So, let’s look into this; Is decaf coffee a diuretic?

 Decaf coffee is not highly diuretic when compared to regular coffee.
 The reason behind this is that decaf coffee contains minimal amounts of caffeine.
 Caffeine is highly diuretic, and therefore smaller amounts of it in coffee translate to lesser trips to the toilet.